trentrichardson/cakephp-scheduler/README.md

 Copy the SchedulerShell.php into your App/Console/Command

 Schedule a single system cron by the shortest interval you need for SchedulerShell.php.
 For example, if you have 5 tasks and the most often run is every 5 minutes, then schedule the this cron to run atleast every 5 minutes.
-For more help on running Shells as Cron Jobs [http://book.cakephp.org/2.0/en/console-and-shells/cron-jobs.html]
+For more help see [Shells as Cron Jobs](http://book.cakephp.org/2.0/en/console-and-shells/cron-jobs.html).

 Now once this shell is sheduled we are able to add our entries to bootstrap.php.
 Lets say we want to schedule a CleanUp task daily at 5am and a NewsletterTask for every 15 minutes.